onlygreentrades/ray-vasc-regenerative-loop/README.md

 For normal updates:

-1. Add only the new release section.
+1. Add only the new public release section.
 2. Update only the affected paper row in the DOI ledger.
 3. Add or revise only the affected citation.
 4. Keep prior locked facts intact.